mattbareno/septoriaGWAS/README.md

 # septoria musiva GWAS

+Below is a catalog of all the errors in the process, not necessary for conducting the analysis

 Steps (attempt 1):

 1. fastqc applied to given fastq R1/R2 files.
 Primer cutting and quality filtering above score of 30 accomplished with